 Q3: How do realized dietary niches map onto the fundamental foraging niche manifold, and are associated fitness consequences predictable?

 Preliminary Results.
-Our past and proposed research in Q1 and Q2 quantifies the realized dietary niches and foraging strategies of small mammal consumers, but tools to estimate properties of the fundamental dietary niche and identify the ecological drivers of realized foraging strategies are lacking.
+Our past and proposed research in Q1 and Q2 quantifies the realized dietary niches and foraging strategies of small mammal consumers, but tools to estimate properties of the fundamental foraging niche and identify the ecological drivers of realized foraging strategies are lacking.
 As such, we propose a framework whereby an ensemble of simulated consumer strategies can be used to establish a fundamental niche-space against which observed foraging data are compared, and from which consumer fitness can be predicted.
 To illustrate this approach, we developed a simple mechanistic foraging model parameterized by resource availability (ANPP), ranging across specialist to generalist foraging strategies.
 The dietary dynamics resulting from simulated consumer strategies are compared and evaluated using diffusion mapping, a dimensional reduction technique, which can be simplified to a 2-D embedding to visualize and assess differences between simulated and observed foraging strategies.
-This ‘niche manifold’ (Fig. 8A) then represents the fundamental dietary niche of a consumer based solely on resource availability and allometric constraints of the consumer.
+This ‘niche manifold’ (Fig. 8A) then represents the fundamental foraging niche of a consumer based solely on resource availability and allometric constraints of the consumer.
 We will use this framework as a null expectation against which empirical data (realized dietary niches) will be evaluated.
 Mechanistic foraging models of greater complexity and realism will later be used to establish this null expectation, however this simple framework serves to illustrate our approach.